Bills & payments FAQs

 For those customers in a Fixed Price Contract, fixed 'energy only' rates agreed at the start of contracts will not change for the duration of the contracts, however the passthrough elements of contracts will increase.

-*subject to change based on changes in the wholsale energy market
+*subject to change based on changes in the wholesale energy market

 Many Power NI Business and Farm customers are on market-tracker products and contracts, meaning any increases or decreases in wholesale electricity prices are passed on through the Energy Price Adjustment (EPA) as a debit or credit on their bills.
-From 1 October 2024, Power NI will be resetting the standard tariff rates to a lower price and resetting EPA back to 0p per unit, however if wholesale change, this will be passed on through the EPA.
-There will be some increases in standing charges as per the Utility Regulator's approval.
-Any customers in a Fixed Price Contract will continue to pay the energy price agreed at the start of their contract, with an increase in standing charges and market charges only.
+From 1 October 2025, Power NI will be resetting the standard tariff rates to a slightly higher price and resetting EPA back to 0p per unit, however if wholesale prices change, this will be passed on through the EPA.
+However, there will be some decreases in standing charges as per the Utility Regulator's approval.
+Any customers in a Fixed Price Contract will continue to pay the energy price agreed at the start of their contract, with an increase in passthrough elements only.

 There are two key ways commercial customers can reduce energy bills: